-July 1, 2013 (Rent Reform) November 1, 2013 (Portability Policy)
+July 1, 2013 (Rent Reform)

+November 1, 2013 (Portability Policy)

-Fiscal Year 2012 Amendment Fiscal Year 2014
+Fiscal Year 2012 Amendment

 Path to Success is a comprehensive rent reform program utilizing a tiered rent structure with progressive increases to minimum rents for Work-Able families.
 Families defined as Elderly/Disabled receive streamlining measures only.
 The model also eliminates deductions and streamlines allowances for both populations.
 The activity was re-proposed in the Fiscal Year 2014 Plan to include a local portability policy which limits the portability function of the Housing Choice Voucher program for families defined as Work-Able.
 The policy does not apply to Elderly/Disabled families.
-An increase in the minimum rents for Work-Able families is on schedule for a January 1, 2020 effective date, in which the minimum rents will increase to \$400 for families with one work-able adult and \$650 for families with two work-able adults.
+An increase in the minimum rents for Work-Able families occurred with a January 1, 2020 effective date, in which the minimum rents increased to \$400 for families with one work-able adult and \$650 for families with two work-able adults.